gheenie/devops-nc-filesystem/nc-filesystem-backup/code/de-shell-scripts/README.md

 In the `code` directory you'll notice that some files and directories start with `fun-`/`be-`/`de-`.
 However only the **directories** should have this naming convention.

-Your job is to create a script that removes the `fun-`/`be-`/`de-` prefix from **files** but leave the **directories** untouched.
+Your job is to create a script that removes the `fun-`/`be-`/`de-` prefix from files but leave the directories untouched.

-> You could refactor your `2-check-file-type` script to accept a command line argument instead of user input and then use that script to check the contents on the `code` directory.
+> You could refactor your `2-check-file-type` script to accept an argument instead of an input and then use that script to check the contents on the `code` directory.
 However this is by no means the only way to approach this task.

 </br>

 ### **Task 4** - _Organise code_

-Now for the biggest task, it's time to organise the code.
+Now for a bit of a hefty task, it's time to organise the code.

-If you have a look at the `code` directory you'll see that there are a range of files containing code written in several different programming languages.
+If you have a look at the current filesystem you'll see that there are a range of files and directories containing code written in a number of different programming languages.

 </br>